SureRouge502/Linuxchat/README.md

 Its quiet easy if i say so myself. infact just one piece of code to install all tools required to run this program

----> First, Give executable abilities to the program and the installer itself using the code 'Chill.. u only need to do this once'
+---> First, Give executable abilities to the program and the installer itself using the code :

     chmod +x install.sh linuxchat.sh